PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

 - Store graphs to etcd
 	- one graph has unique ID.
 	- one graph has the desired resource.
-- Start workers(pods) to run one graph
+- Start worker(pod) to run one graph
    - worker stores pod info to etcd, so
    - the graphs can communicate with each other by graphID.
-- Store output to Redis.
-   - lost data impact is not large.

 ## Architect graph
 <div style="align: center">